 "Main balcony truss and cantilevers.
 Cantilevers were hoisted to cambered position.
 Holes were drilled and matched before riveting.
 Note pin joints in upper chord."

-A Mott Studios photo appearing with the American Architect article "Unusual Engineering Features..."
-The photo is also in the Los Angeles Public Library collection.
+The Mott photo above appeared with the American Architect article "Unusual Engineering Features..."
+A copy is also in the Los Angeles Public Library collection.
 We're looking at a drop, not the asbestos.
 The American Architect caption:

 "The proscenium has a clear span of 100 ft. and a height of 37 ft. at the crown.
 Amplifying speakers are concealed in the jeweled crown of the arch."

-A 1926 Mott Studios view in the California State Library collection.
+A 1926 Mott Studios view in the California State Library collection set #1445667.
 A version is also in the Los Angeles Public Library collection.
 Note the projection booth at the rear of the main floor.
+Two projectors that used to be in the booth are up in the Shrine Museum.
+See some photos of them on our page about the lobby areas.

 The auditorium lighting is discussed in "Electrical Equipment of the World's Largest Stage," an article by C.A.
 Sanborn in the August 1, 1926 issue of the Journal of Electricity: